 It’s my New York Crumb Coffeecakes, made vegan, grain-free, gluten-free and refined sugar free.

-Start by making the topping first so that it will be ready for sprinkling as soon as you mix the cake batter.
+Begin by making the topping so that it will be ready for sprinkling as soon as you mix the cake batter.

 Next up, the cake batter.